aligarci/swc_amp_securex_orchestration/README.md

 - On the right pannel, you will be able to add the target and account keys of your AMP4E endpoints.
 ![alt text](https://github.com/aligarci/swc_amp_securex_orchestration/blob/master/amp.png)

-- Click now on "Wait for SMC email", and modify the target id to match your email credentials
+- Click now on "Stealthwatch Cloud email", and modify the target id to match your email credentials
 ![alt text](https://github.com/aligarci/swc_amp_securex_orchestration/blob/master/email.png)